 Receive Reassure What is said Accept what you are told - you do not need to decide whether or not it is true Listen without displaying shock or disbelief.
-The student Acknowledge their courage in telling you Do not promise confidentiality Remind them they are not to blame - avoid criticising the alleged perpetrator(s) Do not promise that "everything will be alright now" (it might not be).
-React Record Calmly, respond to the student but do not interrogate Avoid leading questions but ask open ended ones Clarify anything you do not understand Explain what you will do next i.e. inform the Designated Safeguarding Lead.
-Make notes as soon as possible - during the conversation if you can Include: Time, Date, Place and the student's own words - do NOT assume: Ask "Please tell me what that means".
-Describe observable behaviour Do not destroy your original notes - they may be needed later on.
+The student Acknowledge their courage in telling you.
+Do not promise confidentiality.
+Remind them they are not to blame - avoid criticising those accused.
+Do not promise that "everything will be alright now" (it might not be).
+React Record Calmly, respond to the student but do not interrogate.
+Avoid leading questions but ask open ended ones.
+Clarify anything you do not understand.
+Explain what you will do next i.e., inform the Designated Safeguarding Lead.
+Make notes as soon as possible - (during the conversation if you can) Include: Time, Date, Place, and the student's own words - do NOT assume: Ask "Please tell me what that means".
+Describe observable behaviour.
+Do not destroy your original notes - they may be needed later.
+Upload to electronic system such as CPOMS.